-Last Thursday, the Bank of England increased the base rate to 0.5% from the record low of 0.25%.
+Earlier today, the Bank of England raised the base rate from 0.5% to 0.75%.

-Here we take a look at the impact of the rate increase…
+Let’s take a closer look at the impact of the rate increase…

 Base Rate Calculator

 Find out how much your mortgage payments and savings will be affected by the change in the Bank of England base rate.

 • By phoning your bank